Which Relation Graphed Below Is A Function

 What is a Function?

 A function is a special type of relation where each input value (often represented by x) corresponds to exactly one output value (often represented by y).
 In simpler terms, for every input, there's only one possible output.
-Think of it like a machine: you put something in (input), and it produces one specific thing (output).
+Now, think of it like a machine: you put something in (input), and it produces one specific thing (output).
 If you put the same input in twice, you get the same output twice.

 Ways to Represent Functions